Want to get a little something extra out of every day? Sign up for my Living (and loving) Life newsletter.

 It’s quite common for snow to fall and stick to the ground at times in most of the “lower 48” states, and Alaska is pretty much a given.
 But you’re probably wondering about Florida and Hawaii…

-Well, believe it or not, Hawaii’s volcanic mountain peaks turn white with snow just about every winter, and in fact it happened about two weeks ago on January 6.
+Well, believe it or not, Hawaii’s volcanic mountain peaks turn white with snow just about every winter, and in fact it happened this past winter.

 Of course there are no mountains in Florida and it’s located close enough to the equator to make snowfalls exceedingly rare, but it can and does snow in the Sunshine State every now and then.
-For example, the state capitol of Tallahassee received almost two inches of snow in January of last year.
+For example, the Florida panhandle got a dusting of snow this past winter as well (although not on the same day).

 So now that we have established that all US states do in fact receive measurable snowfalls, let’s return to your question…